Baldur's Gate II snaps back onto a linear path for a little while here. First, you'll get a cutscene of Irenicus torturing Imoen (the fiend!)

 keep you from harm.
 Despite Aran and Sime's laudable efforts (I was impressed), you do, of course, get into trouble anyway,

 so fight your way through it and then you're ready to explore Brynnlaw.
-(I don't know what will happen if you side with the

 Once I'd beaten off the ambush, I hit what I thought were a pair of bugs: an inability to save the game, and Sime repeating the same